|Shoreview is financially sound with a strong

 The Minnesota Center of Fiscal Excellence (MCFE) provides an educational guide, "Understanding Your Property Tax Changes.

 Homestead Credit Refund information is found on the Minnesota Department of Revenue website.

 Independent bond-rating agency Standard and Poor’s affirmed their high bond rating for the City.
-We are one of 22 communities in Minnesota with a stable outlook and an AAA rating.
+The City is one of 22 communities in Minnesota with a stable outlook and an AAA rating.
 The bond rating helps to ensure Shoreview debt will be issued with the lowest possible interest rate and cost to our taxpayers.

 The City has been awarded the Certificate of Achievement for Excellence in Financial Reporting by the Government Finance Officers Association (GFOA).
 This award is the highest form of recognition in the area of governmental accounting and financial reporting.